Cahokia Mounds WHS

-Cahokia Mounds is a UNESCO World Heritage Site.
-It was inscribed on the World Heritage List in 1982 on the basis of two criteria of outstanding universal value: “it bears a unique [and] exceptional testimony to … a civilization which … has disappeared” (iii) and it is “an outstanding example of a type of building, architectur[e] [and] landscape which illustrates [a] significant stage in human history” (iv).
-As it does for most of the archaeological sites on the World Heritage List, UNESCO has sponsored this brief video introduction: https://www.youtube.com/watch?v=3vN4S1jFUp0
+Cahokia Mounds was inscribed on the World Heritage List on the basis of two criteria of Outstanding Universal Value: “it bears a unique [and] exceptional testimony to … a civilization which … has disappeared” (iii) and it is “an outstanding example of a type of building, architectur[e] [and] landscape which illustrates [a] significant stage in human history” (iv).
+As it does for most of the archaeological sites on the World Heritage List, UNESCO has sponsored a brief video introduction: CLICK

 Cahokia Mounds was the largest settlement in prehispanic America north of the Basin of Mexico.
 It covered 3,200 acres.
 There were residential neighborhoods, plazas, temples, astronomical observatories and the great Monks Mound.

 Cahokia was a bustling city that erupted onto the Middle Mississippi Valley landscape ca. 1050 AD through dramatic social and political events.
 Cahokia Mounds was a planned site that significantly altered the native cultural patterns that preceded it.
-Not only did it attract tens of thousands of people to dwell there, it was a pilgrimage center as well with a religion that archaeologists are reconstructing, a religion that spread out from Cahokia across the Midwest, down the Mississippi River and west.
-With this large geographical area there was exuberant trade in many different kinds of goods.
-Cahokia’s rapid expansion has been called “a great civilizing social movement” by Timothy Pauketat, a major Cahokia scholar and current director of the Illinois Archaeological Survey.
+Not only did it attract tens of thousands of people to dwell there, it also was a pilgrimage center with a religion that archaeologists are reconstructing — a religion that spread out from Cahokia across the Midwest, down the Mississippi River and west.
+Within this large geographical area there was exuberant trade in many different kinds of goods.
+Cahokia’s rapid expansion has been called “a great civilizing social movement” by Timothy Pauketat, a major Cahokia scholar and recently retired director of the Illinois Archaeological Survey.
 But this “big bang” did not last.
-Only one hundred years the waning of Cahokia began.
+Only one hundred years later the waning of Cahokia began.

 Watch this interview with Site Superintendent Lori Belknap to understand the challenges and accomplishments involved in managing this great site.

-One of the most interesting museological aspects of the interpretive center is its representation of the work of archaeologists and the museum’s contraposition of the professional philosophy of archaeologists in contrast to the cosmology of native peoples, leading to two very different interpretations of Cahokia.
+One of the most interesting museological aspects of the interpretive center is its representation of the work of archaeologists and the museum’s representation of the professional philosophy of archaeologists alongside the cosmology of native peoples, leading to two very different interpretations of Cahokia.

 Also interesting is how the museum negotiates the NAGPRA prohibition about the display of Native American human remains.
-The maquette of Cahokia’s most famous burial appears to finesse the issue.
+The maquette of Cahokia’s most famous burial (from Mound 72) appears to finesse the issue.

-Also watch this interview with political scientist, Dr. Robert Pahre, about National Parks and the Cahokia site: https://mediaspace.illinois.edu/media/t/1_sipqc7nf
+Also watch this interview with political scientist, Dr. Robert Pahre, about National Parks and the Cahokia site: CLICK

 Among the tragedies that befell the Indian peoples of Illinois was their final expulsion in 1830 under President Andrew Jackson.
 This was the culminating blow in a process of forced attrition that had been happening for many decades.
 The government’s Indian Removal Act lumped all tribes east of the Mississippi together and sent them across the river, mostly to Oklahoma.
-Various contemporary Native American tribes are intensely interested in Cahokia Mounds, drawing a historical connection between themselves and the Mississippian people who built the massive site.
-The Chickasaw, Peoria and Osage among them trace their ancestry to the Mississippian people who created Cahokia and its extraordinary native world.
-(Read these articles: https://www.stltoday.com/suburban-journals/illinois/osage-people-claim-link-to-sugarloaf-mound/article_92735709-aef6-5c18-b03d-c09aa3be9b48.html AND https://news.stlpublicradio.org/arts/2019-10-01/native-american-tribes-support-national-park-status-for-cahokia-mounds)
+Various contemporary Native American tribes that were expelled are intensely interested in Cahokia Mounds, drawing a historical connection between themselves and the Mississippian people who built the massive site.
+The Chickasaw, Peoria and Osage trace their ancestry to the Mississippian people who created Cahokia and its extraordinary native world.
+Read these articles: (1) CLICK and (2) CLICK

-Finally, in 2015 the Champaign-Urbana symphony orchestra performed an original piece by composer Brain Baxter entitled “Cahokia”, which chronicles the rise and fall of the ancient prehistoric metropolis in southern Illinois: https://www.youtube.com/watch?v=WmiXGu8LjfE
+In 2015 the Champaign-Urbana Symphony Orchestra performed an original piece by composer Brian Baxter entitled “Cahokia”, which chronicles the rise and fall of the ancient prehistoric metropolis in southern Illinois: CLICK

 KEY REFERENCES